-The recent fires, floods and storms have demonstrated the importance of having adequate insurance for your strata property – regardless of whether you’re an owner occupier or a landlord.
+The recent fires, floods and storms have demonstrated the importance of having adequate insurance for your strata property – regardless of whether you’re an owner-occupier or a landlord.

 As a guiding rule, whoever is responsible for that part of the property is responsible for having suitable cover.

 By law, all strata title properties must have insurance.
-While each policy is different, in general the policy covers the common areas of the building such as corridors, driveways, pools, gyms against water, fire, theft or accidental damage.
+While each policy is different, in general, the policy covers the common areas of the building such as corridors, driveways, pools, and gyms against water, fire, theft or accidental damage.
 The Strata Committee in consultation with the Managing Agent can arrange the insurance.

 While landlords have the option of taking our Landlord Insurance, at Netstrata, we strongly advise that all owners that rent their property have adequate coverage.

 Landlord Insurance generally covers items that are owned by the landlord including household goods and electrical appliances, curtains, blinds, carpets and furnishings against floods, storms, rainwater and fires.
 The cover could also include any floors, ceilings or temporary walls that are located within the lot that aren’t managed by the owners corporation.